Family Dispute Resolution/60I Certificate

 Section 60I (8) provides that a family dispute resolution practitioner may provide a certificate to the parties to the dispute, indicating any of the following:

-- A party did not attend family dispute resolution due to the other party’s refusal to engage in family dispute resolution;
+- A party did not attend due to the other party’s refusal to engage in family dispute resolution;

-- The parties did not attend family dispute resolution as the partitioner did not consider it appropriate in the circumstances (for example, if family violence was prevalent during the parties’ relationship);
+- The parties did not attend as the partitioner did not consider it appropriate in the circumstances (for example, if family violence was prevalent during the parties’ relationship);

 - Both parties attended family dispute resolution and made a genuine effort to resolve the dispute;